ferrywlto/ferrywlto.github.io/README.md

 - **Projects**: Portfolio showcases with descriptions
 - **Whispers**: Quick quotes and funny moments

-All content uses Markdown with YAML frontmatter for metadata.
+All content uses Markdown with frontmatter (validated by Astro Content Collections + Zod schemas for type safety).

 ## 🎯 Deployment